borh/papers/register-database.md

 In reality, a strict hierarchy is not able to capture (is a clumsy way of capturing) all the structure offered in many corpora.
+This is, for example, because the branching factor in the hierarchy is often a combination of topic, register, and genre differences, which obviously interact at different levels and, in essence, require hierarchies of their own.
+Eventually, the realization of an ontology of variation within and between texts would allow a systematic encoding of the metadata inherent in a document.
 Instead, the relationships between the texts in a corpus and the meta-information available can be readily modeled as an ontology (really?).

 ## BCCWJ